apache/servicemix4-features/examples/cxf/cxf-jaxrs/README.txt

 Running a Client
 ----------------

-You can browse WSDL at:
+You can browse WADL at:

 http://localhost:8181/cxf/crm/customerservice?_wadl&_type=xml